gazamcnulty/PP2-Star-Trek-Quiz/README.md

 Google Fonts was used to import fonts 'Orbitron', 'Exo2',

 Font Awesome was used to import icons

+I used chrome dev tools to check css issues and responsiveness / media queries

 I used a pixel image checker to compare colors from an image from the television show.